jlan84/probability-distributions-assignment/assignment.md

 The assumptions of our model are:

 - `Number of views` is a uniform distribution over the range of 5000 and 6000.
 - `Conversion` is binomially distributed where the probability of success is `0.12` for each view.
-- `Profit per sale` has `0.2` probability of taking the value `50` (for wholesale) and `0.8` of taking the value `60` (non-wholesale) _for each sale_.
+- Profit per sale can take on two values: 50 for wholesale and 60 for non-wholesale.
+There is a 0.2 probability of a sale being wholesale and 0.8 probability of being non-wholesale.
 You should be able to model both the number of wholesale sales and the number of non-wholesales sales as binomial distributions (but one of the parameters of this distribution is not fixed, it depends on an earlier random quantity).

 1. Given the distributions of each of variables, use `scipy` to write a function that would draw random values from each of the distributions to simulate draws from the distribution of `profit`